luontola/tdd-mooc/data/2-design.md

 Each new method is an opportunity to introduce a new name.

 The code should read like a newspaper article.
-First the high level overview, then dig deeper into more details.
+First the high-level overview, then dig deeper into more details.

 Each refactoring can be done in two directions.
 If you inline everything into one big method, it may be possible to see a different way to split it into small methods.